CoraliePicoche/SeedBank/README.md

 The folder is organized as follow:

 * `article` is self-explanatory
-* `output`: contains the figure from the scripts in `script`, mostly related to the phenology of species.
-It also contains the scripts and results of the calibration of the two models developed in the paper
+* `output` contains the figure from the scripts in `script`, mostly related to the phenology of species.
+It also contains the scripts and results of the calibration of the interactions of the model developed in the paper.
-* `param`: contains the time series from the example site + parameters for the models
+* `param` contains the time series from the example site + parameters for the model.
-* `script`: contains all scripts for both models and calibration/parameterisation of the model
+* `script` contains scripts for the calibration of the phenology, as well as the scripts for the main figures (and corresponding simulations) in `script/common_scripts`.

 .